Positives for Cisco Systems Inc. (CSCO) as stock gains in recent trading

 Sponsored

-The stock witnessed a -10.75% loss in the last 1 month and extending the period to 3 months gives it a -4.89%, and is -2.12% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.27% over the week and 1.49% over the month.
+The stock witnessed a -8.05% loss in the last 1 month and extending the period to 3 months gives it a -1.16%, and is 0.99% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.29% over the week and 1.44% over the month.

 Cisco Systems Inc. (CSCO) Analyst Forecasts